roman-milk/roman-milk.github.io/a-blackmail-tale.md

+===

- ****** A Blackmail Tale Ch.
-06 ****** byTx_Tall_Tales© I on the other hand had more pressing needs.
+I on the other hand had more pressing needs.
 I lifted upwards on Abby hips, raising her up in the water, and then put the head of my very stiff cock, at the entrance to her pussy, and in spite of the water, slowly worked my way into her.
 Within a minute she was fully skewered at both ends, my cock buried inside her tight twat, and her mouth engulfing the entirety of Rich's meat.
 I reached over and turned on the spa light, and I could enjoy the view of my staff sliding inside of her, while she tried to finish Rich.

  Krista slid into the water, beside Abby, and reached around and under her, filling her hands with Abby's sensitive tits.
 "How about these tits, Rich?
 Pretty incredible, huh?
 I bet you liked sucking on them.
 The real thing, too.
 Big and juicy.
 Did her nipples get hard?
 Real hard?
 Did you want to fuck these tits?
 I bet she'd do that too.
 I don't think there's anything the little slut wouldn't do."